18 Facts You Didn’t Know About Black History Month

 By the numbers

 According to the United States Census Bureau, the Black population in the United States includes 48.2 million people; this is either alone or in combination with one or more races.
 A 2019 report asserts that there are 2.1 million Black military veterans across the United States.
 In 2018, the bureau counted 124,004 Black-owned businesses nationwide.
 Of course, Black-owned businesses have suffered massively during the COVID-19 pandemic.
 Here’s how you can support Black-owned businesses.

 Civil rights solidarity in sports has deep roots

 Many years before Colin Kaepernick took a knee during the national anthem, two other athletes sent a powerful message about their unity with Black America.
-During the 1968 Olympic games in Mexico City, competitors Tommie Smith and John Carlos wore black gloves and gave a salute during the anthem.
+During the 1968 Olympic games in Mexico City, competitors Tommie Smith and John Carlos wore black gloves and gave a salute during the anthem, a salute many refer to as the black power fist.
 Read about more American history facts you never learned in school.

 Black History Month is celebrated differently around the world